sderosiaux/how-i-stay-updated/README.md

 I'm often reading a physical book aside.
 It's more practical to stay focus.
 Right now, it's about DDD, super interesting ([Domain-Driven Design: Tackling Complexity in the Heart of Software](https://www.amazon.fr/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)).

+# More

+- [A guy learning everything too who wants to work at google](https://github.com/jwasham/google-interview-university) : lots of tech and data structure names to know

 # Why

 Because I love to know lots of stuff and do links between knowledges.